ajbosco/statboard/README.md

 ### Deployment

-This project is intended to be deployed via Docker with a shared volume for the backing database.
+This project is intended to be deployed via Docker with two containers (`collector` and `reporter`) and a shared volume for the backing database.
 The the `collector` application should be a scheduled job such as a [CronJob](https://kubernetes.io/docs/concepts/workloads/controllers/cron-jobs/) in Kubernetes.

 ### Setup

 #### Configuration

-Populate a the configuration yaml file ([example](/config.example.yml) with the credentials required for the metrics you are interested in collecting.
+Populate a the configuration yaml file ([example](/config.example.yml)) with the credentials required for the metrics you are interested in collecting.

 * Goodreads - create a Developer Key [here](https://www.goodreads.com/api/keys)
 * Fitbit - register your application [here](https://dev.fitbit.com/apps/new)